Counseling Degree Guide for 2023

 What degree do I need to be a counselor?

 To become a licensed professional counselor, you will need a master’s degree in counseling.
 Various counseling degree programs are available; depending on your state’s requirements and your career interests, this might be a master’s in professional counseling, mental health counseling, or clinical counseling.
-In some states, a doctoral degree in counseling can also be a pathway to becoming a licensed professional counselor.
-This might be an option to consider if you already have a master’s in another subject or if you are interested in a research or academic career.
+In some states, a doctoral degree in counseling can also prepare you to become a licensed professional counselor.
+You might consider this option if you already have a master’s in another subject or are interested in a research or academic career.

 What degree do you need to become a marriage and family therapist?

-To become a marriage and family therapist, you will need to earn a master’s degree in marriage and family therapy or, in some states, a related mental health field.
-Focusing specifically on marriage and family therapy in your graduate studies will help prepare you for the relationship-based treatment models that this area of counseling entails.
-Marriage and family therapy master’s programs can typically be completed in about two years.
+To become a marriage and family therapist, you must earn a master’s degree in marriage and family therapy or a related mental health field, depending on your state’s requirements.
+Focusing specifically on marriage and family therapy in your graduate studies will help prepare you for the relationship-based treatment models unique to this area of counseling.
+Marriage and family therapy master’s programs typically take two years to complete.

 Do I need a master’s to become a school counselor?